isabella232/offer-decisioning.en/help/offer-library/using/creating-placements.md

 1. Click **[!UICONTROL Save]** to confirm.

 1. Once the placement is created, it displays in the placements list.
-You can select it to display its properties and edit it.
+You can select it to display its properties and edit it. <!-- no suppression?>

     ![](assets/placement_created.png)